jamiejackson/arduino-humidistat/README.md

 * Leave the system at stable room temperature.
 (Do not place near windows, exterior doors, or vents.)
 * Wait for equilibrium to be reached.
 The longer the wait (up to a point) the more accurate the measurement will be.
 Note:
   * CaCl seems to stabilize more quickly: 4-6 hours.
   * NaCl seems to stabilize more slowly: 12-24 hours.
-(12 hours is probably fine if measurments have been stable for an hour.
+(12 hours is probably fine if measurements have been stable for an hour.
 Beyond 12 hours, there are diminishing returns on precision.)
 * Record the sensor-claimed humidity from the serial output.

 ## Calculating Calibration